witnet/documentation/docs/developer/wallet-api.md

 ### validate_mnemonics

-The JsonRPC method `validate_mnemonics` is used to validate that validity of the seed source that might be used to generate a new wallet.
+The JsonRPC method `validate_mnemonics` is used to verify that validity of the seed source that might be used to generate a new wallet.

 Request with parameters: